bill-zhanxg/useless-pi-calculator/README.md

 # useless-pi-calculator

-Calclate the first few digits of π with the Leibniz formula
+Calclate the first few digits of π with the Leibniz formula.